fterh/heimdall/README.md

 Fork of Heimdemall email alias service (fterh/heimdall) with additional features

 Features added:
-- Allow selecting alias names.
-Original serve auto generated an alias.
-This uses the subject as the alias (the body as the description).
+- Allow selecting alias names (original service only used randomly generated aliases).
+This uses the email subject as the alias name (the body as the description) in the `generate` command.
 Leave the subject blank to auto generate an alias.
 - Support outbound email aliases.
 Heimdall supported aliases only when another sender initiated the communication.
 There was no way to initiate communication with an alias.
-This is now supported in generate command.
+This is now supported in `generate` command.
 Here is an example.
 ```
 To: generate@<YOUR DOMAIN>
-SUBJECT: <CUSTOM_ALIAS_NAME>:<TO_EMAIL>
+SUBJECT: <CUSTOM ALIAS NAME>:<TO EMAIL>
 BODY: <DESCRIPTION OF ALIAS>
 ```

 When you send emails to `<CUSTOM_ALIAS_NAME>@<YOUR DOMAIN>` it will automacally forward to the email specified
 - Encrypt the Email password in Amazon SSM

 Heimdall is a self-hosted email alias/forwarding service.